BARIATRIC SURGERY AFTERCARE AND FOLLOW UP

 Moving.
 Your surgeon will encourage you to walk soon after your weight loss surgery and will want you to continue walking each day during your recovery in the hospital as well as after discharging from the hospital.
 Walking after the surgery will stimulate circulation and help in healing process as well as prevent the complication risk such as blood clots formation.

 Follow up.
 You should follow your surgeons follow up instructions weeks, months and years after your weight loss surgery.
 We will keep in touch with you after the surgery at regular intervals to monitor and support your success and provide you surgeon’s advise, recommendations, view your blood test results, if necessary.
 Remember you will always continue to have access to email, online and telephone support from your patient coordinator and your surgeon.
+We highly recommend to continue your after-care consultations with the post-bariatric and nutrition consultant Ms Vandhana Patel also after your free initial consultation.

 You are not alone with us!
 Talk and share experiences with other people, who have had or plan to have the bariatric surgery with us by joining our Weight Loss Latvia support group on Facebook.